 Advocates working for a recognised Patient Advocacy Groups, who do not fall in to any other professional membership category are eligible for Patient Advocate membership.
 Individuals must provide an up to date CV in English and a letter from the Patient Advocacy Group they represent confirming their involvement.

 If you are a qualified healthcare professional with an interest and educational background in oncology and/or science, but do not fall in to one of the above groups, you may still be eligible for membership.
 When applying for membership you will need to submit your CV in English for the Membership Committee to review your application.

 Undergraduate medical and science students doing their first degree and interested in oncology are welcome to join the society.
-Membership is free and provides online access only to ESMO benefits.
+Membership is free.
 Student Members do not have voting rights.

 Medical doctors and basic scientists in training e.g. specialising / sub-specialising in medical oncology or other medical specialisation, registered in a PhD programme, undertaking a residency or fellowship and who are under the age of 40 will be eligible for the in training discounted membership fee.